hoverboard88/hoverboard/wp-content/plugins/codepen-embedded-pen-shortcode/readme.txt

 - 0.6 - Make sure `theme_id="light"` and `theme_id="dark"` work.
 - 0.7 - Making sure `data_edtiable` support editable embeds.
   - 0.7.1 - Fixing naming thing
+- 0.8 - Updating location of CodePen's embed script

 == Frequently Asked Questions ==

 **What is CodePen?**

-[CodePen](http://codepen.io) is a web app that allows anyone to create things with HTML, CSS, and JavaScript.
+[CodePen](https://codepen.io) is a web app that allows anyone to create things with HTML, CSS, and JavaScript.

 **Why is this useful?**